Noho, Inc.: Smog Armor Plans to Create a Pioneering Carbon Capture Concrete Manufacturing Facility Through New Subsidiary

-CASA GRANDE, AZ / ACCESSWIRE / April 22, 2024 / Smog Armor is excited to unveil Monarch Carbon Solutions LLC ("Monarch").
+SCOTTSDALE, AZ / ACCESSWIRE / April 23, 2024 / Noho, Inc. (OTC PINK:DRNK) Smog Armor is excited to unveil Monarch Carbon Solutions LLC ("Monarch").
 Monarch plans to build a 56,000-square-foot state-of-the-art facility dedicated to advanced carbon capture technologies and sustainable building solutions in Casa Grande, AZ.

 The design of the Monarch facility is intended to harness the power of Direct Air Capture technology to extract CO2 from the atmosphere and embed it within the manufactured concrete products.